 Please note: Work is taking place to enhance this degree program over the next few years, and the program will be changing.
 Additional details will be made available in the future.
-In the interim, we are partnering with Evangelical Seminary for program course offerings.
+In the interim, we are partnering with Houston Graduate School of Theology for program course offerings.
 Please contact us with any questions.

 The Master of Arts in Counseling is an integrative academic and clinical program.
 Your learning in the program will be guided by mentorship of faculty and enhanced by spiritual direction.
 You’ll gain knowledge of concepts and practically apply theory and techniques in clinical work with supervision and mentorship.

 Upon graduation, you will be prepared to pursue licensure^ to work as a qualified therapist and counselor in a variety of settings, including private practice, community mental health agencies, and hospitals as mental health practitioners, as well as schools, chemical dependency agencies, and ministry settings.
 Students pursuing clinical work after graduation must complete additional requirements.
 Additional details are provided below.

 By inviting Kairos to walk on this journey with you, you’re seizing a unique opportunity to engage in spiritual formation for personal and professional spiritual development while simultaneously learning about the integration of psychology and Christian theology and gaining clinical experience under the supervision of approved supervisors.